-All students in the Ph.D. program are expected to complete at least 44 credits beyond the baccalaureate or its equivalent including at least 15 credits of GRAD 6950 (Doctoral Dissertation Research).
+Students entering with a BS degree to in the Ph.D. program are expected to complete at least 45 credits beyond the baccalaureate or its equivalent including at least 15 credits of GRAD 6950 (Doctoral Dissertation Research).
+Students entering with a MS degree to the Ph.D. program are expected to complete at least 30 content course credits beyond the baccalaureate or its equivalent including at least 15 credits of GRAD 6950 (Doctoral Dissertation Research).
 Students are placed in industrial internship sites for one or two summers.
-In addition, students must pass the qualifying exam in their first year, submit a plan of study in their second year, and pass a general exam in their third year.
+In addition, students must pass the qualifying exams or the respective courses in their first year, submit a plan of study in their second year, and pass a general exam in their third year.
 The final requirements for graduation are the completion of original research normally leading to the publication of several manuscripts and defense of a doctoral dissertation comprised largely from the manuscripts describing the original research.